 If your loans are federally subsidized, you won’t need to worry about interest accruing while your loans are in deferment.

-Student loan forbearance is more or less the same thing as deferment—an option to pause your student loan payments.
-The main differences are that during forbearance, students are responsible for paying all interest that accrues (even on subsidized student loans) and eligibility requirements.
+Student loan forbearance is more or less the same thing as deferment — an option to pause your student loan payments.
+The main differences are that during forbearance, students are responsible for paying all interest that accrues (even on subsidized student loans), and the eligibility requirements.

-Very often, outside of true economic emergencies, you’ll find that an income-dependent repayment plan may be more beneficial than deferment and forbearance.
+Very often, outside of true economic emergencies, you’ll find that an income-driven repayment plan may be more beneficial than deferment and forbearance.

 What are the interest rates and fees for OSLA student loans?

-Though you may think that OSLA is in charge of the interest rate for your loans, the reality is that interest rates on federal student loans are set by the U.S. Congress.
+Though you may think that OSLA is in charge of the interest rate for your loans, the reality is that interest rates on federal student loans are set by Congress.

-Not sure what the interest rate is for your student loans being serviced by OSLA?
+Not sure what the interest rate is for your student loans?
 You can find that information in a number of ways:

-Though your student loan servicer does not set your interest rate, in some cases you may be able to lower your interest rate by signing up for direct debit (or automatic payments).
+Though your student loan servicer doesn’t set your interest rate, in some cases you may be able to lower your interest rate by signing up for direct debit (or automatic payments).

-Unfortunately, though OSLA offers automatic payments for both Direct and FFEL Loans, signing up will not lower your interest rate.
-That means that if your loans are serviced by OSLA and you’d like to lower your rates, you’ll need to consider refinancing your student loans.
+However, while OSLA offers automatic payments for both Direct and FFEL Loans, signing up won’t lower your interest rate.
+This means that if your loans are serviced by OSLA and you’d like to lower your rates, you’ll need to consider refinancing your student loans.

 Refinancing your OSLA student loan